Victorchiemeka/100-Day-Of-Python/Day2-datatypes/README.md

-# Day 2 of 100 days of coding with python
+# Day 2 of 100 days of coding with Python

-## Learnt about python data types, Manipulating string and performing mathematical operations in python
+Learned about Python data types, manipulating string and performing mathematical operations in Python

-## Created a Tip calculator from the concepts i learned today
+## Created a Tip calculator from the concepts I learned today

 ![Alt text](image.png)